-A hit and run is a criminal act that occurs when a person is involved in a motor vehicle accident, causes property damage or physical damage to a third party, and then leaves the scene.
-According to Florida law, when a person is involved in a motor vehicle accident, they should report the accident to law enforcement and exchange appropriate information with others who were involved in the collision.
-It is illegal for a person to cause a car accident and then flee a scene.
+A hit and run is a criminal act that occurs when a person is involved in a motor vehicle accident, causes property damage or physical injury to another person, and then leaves the scene.
+According to Florida law, when a person is involved in a motor vehicle accident, they must report the accident to law enforcement and exchange appropriate information with others involved in the collision.
+This is required even if they did not cause the crash.

 Hit and runs can be classified as misdemeanors or felonies.
-Usually, classification will depend upon the person’s criminal history, the extent of property damage caused by the accident, the extent of physical injuries caused by the accident and if the person was under the influence of drugs and or alcohol at the time of the accident.
-When DUI is involved, additional penalties will likely be assessed.
-Without assistance from an experienced criminal defense lawyer, people stand to face numerous life-altering legal penalties if convicted.
+Classification will usually depend on criminal history, the extent of property damage or physical injury, and if the person was under the influence of drugs/alcohol at the time of the accident.
+When DUI is involved, additional penalties will likely apply.
+Without an experienced Tampa violent crime defense lawyer, people stand to face numerous life-altering legal penalties if convicted.

 For the prosecution to prove your guilt, they will need to prove:

-- The defendant knew or should have reasonably known that the accident occurred; and
+- The defendant knew or should have reasonably known that the accident occurred.

 - The defendant intentionally left the scene without rendering aid or exchanging information.

-Tampa Hit & Run Charges for DUI Cases
+Tampa Hit & Run Charges in DUI Cases

-A driver may also be charged with leaving the scene of the accident as a separate criminal offense in conjunction with DUI charges.
-If the driver is also accused of leaving the scene of a fatal accident, which is a hit-and-run and DUI manslaughter, they may face first-degree felony charges and penalties for up to 30 years in prison and/or a fine of up to $10,000.
+A driver may be charged with leaving the scene of the accident as a separate criminal offense in conjunction with DUI charges.
+If a driver is accused of leaving the scene of a fatal accident, they face a first-degree felony.
+Penalties may include up to 30 years in prison and a fine of up to $10,000.

 Non-Contact Hit & Run Charges in Tampa

 In some instances, a person can receive hit and run charges even if their car was not damaged in an accident.
-These instances are called phantom or non-contact hit and runs.
-Non-contact hit and run charges occur when a car causes an accident without colliding with the involved parties, the driver knew the accident happened, and they leave the scene without rendering aid or providing information.
+These are called phantom or non-contact hit and runs.
+Non-contact hit and run charges occur when a car causes an accident without colliding with the involved parties, the driver knows the accident happened, and they leave the scene without rendering aid or providing information.

-What to Do After Being Charged with a Tampa Hit & Run Offense
+After Being Charged with a Hit & Run in Tampa, FL

-If you’re facing hit and run charges in the Tampa area, you need the help of Thomas & Paulk, P.A..
-Our firm has helped thousands of clients facing criminal charges.
-Whether your facing misdemeanor or felony hit and run charges, our team is ready to dedicate the attention and resources required for results.
-We’ll fight to protect your rights and will always employ a strategy that’s focused on protecting your future.
+Our firm has helped thousands of clients facing criminal charges in Tampa and across Florida.
+Whether you are facing misdemeanor or felony hit and run charges, our team is ready to dedicate the attention and resources required to secure the best possible result.